Zaza language: Literature

 Zaza literature consists of oral and written texts produced in the Zaza language.
 Before it began to be written, it was passed on through oral literature types.
 In this respect, Zaza literature is very rich in terms of oral works.
 The language has many oral literary products such as deyr (folk song), kilam (song), dêse (hymn), şanıke (fable), hêkati (story), qesê werênan (proverbs and idioms).
 Written works began to appear during the Ottoman Empire, and the early works had a religious/doctrinal nature.
-After the Republic, long-term language and cultural bans caused the revival of Zaza literature, which developed in two centers, Turkey and Europe, mainly in Europe.
+After the Republic, long-term language and cultural bans caused the revival of Zaza literature, which developed in two centers, Turkey and Europe, primarily in Europe.
 After the loosened bans, Zaza literature developed in Turkey.

 Ottoman period

 The first known written works of Zaza literature were written during the Ottoman period.
 Written works in the Zaza language produced during the Ottoman period were written in Arabic letters and had a religious nature.
-The first written work in Zazaki during this period was written in the late 1700s.
+The first written work in Zaza during this period was written in the late 1700s.
 This first written text of the Zaza language was written by İsa Beg bin Ali, nicknamed Sultan Efendi, an Islamic history writer, in 1212 Hijri (1798).
 The work was written in Arabic letters and in the Naskh script, which is also used in Ottoman Turkish.
 The work consists of two parts III.
-It includes the Eastern Anatolia region during the reign of Selim III, the life of Ali (caliph), Alevi doctrine and history, the translation of some parts of Nahj al-balagha into Zaza language, apocalyptic subjects and poetic texts.
+It includes the Eastern Anatolia region during the reign of Selim III, the life of Ali (caliph), Alevi doctrine and history, the translation of some parts of Nahj al-balagha into the Zaza language, apocalyptic subjects and poetic texts.
 About a hundred years after this work, another work in the Zaza language, Mevlit (Mewlid-i Nebi), was written by the Ottoman-Zaza cleric, writer and poet Ahmed el-Hassi (1867–1951) in 1891–1892.
-The first Mevlit work in the Zaza language was written in Arabic letters and published in 1899.
+The first Mevlit (Mawlid) work in the Zaza language was written in Arabic letters and published in 1899.
 The mawlid, written using the Arabic prosody (aruz), resembles the mawlid of Süleyman Çelebi and the introduction includes the life of the Islamic prophet Muhammad and the details of Allah, tawhid, munacaat, ascension, birth, birth and creation, etc. It includes religious topics and consists of 14 chapters and 366 couplets.
 Another written work written during this period is another Mevlit written by Siverek mufti Osman Esad Efendi (1852–1929).
-The work called Biyişa Pexemberi (Birth of the Prophet) consists of chapters on the Islamic prophet Muhammad and the Islamic religion and was written in Zaza language in Arabic letters in 1901 (1903 according to some sources).
+The work called Biyişa Pexemberi (Birth of the Prophet) consists of chapters on the Islamic prophet Muhammad and the Islamic religion and was written in the Zaza language in Arabic letters in 1901 (1903 according to some sources).
 The work was published in 1933, after the author's death.
 Apart from Zaza writers, non-Zaza/Ottoman writers/researchers such as Peter Ivanovich Lerch (1827–1884), Robert Gordon Latham (1812–1888) Dr. Humphry Sandwith (1822–1881), Wilhelm Strecker (1830–1890), Otto Blau (1828–1879), Friedrich Müller (1864) and Oskar Mann (1867–1917) included Zaza content (story, fairy tales dictionary) in their works in the pre-Republican period.